2014 United States House of Representatives elections in New York: District 16

 The 16th district is located in the northern part of The Bronx and the southern half of Westchester County, including the cities of Mount Vernon, Yonkers and Rye.
-The incumbent is Democrat Eliot Engel, who has represented the district since 2013, and previously represented the 17th district from 1993 to 2013 and the 19th district from 1989 to 1993.
-He was re-elected in 2012 with 76% of the vote and the district has a PVI of D+21.
+Incumbent Democrat Eliot Engel, who had represented the district since 2013, and previously represented the 17th district from 1993 to 2013 and the 19th district from 1989 to 1993, ran for re-election.
+He was re-elected in 2012 with 76% of the vote, and the district had a PVI of D+21.